windingwind/doc-for-zotero-plugin-dev/docs/api/menuManager.md

-> This API is not yet available in Zotero builds.
+> This API is only available in Zotero 8 beta builds.

 ## Objects